 - A well-sharpened knife

 - A vacuum food sealer or Ziploc style freezer bags.
-Freezer quality bags are best as they are heavier and offer better protection against freezer burn.
+Freezer quality bags are the best as they are heavier and offer better protection against freezer burn.

 Step by step instructions